Rhode Island Water Quality at a Glance

 Rhode Island’s compact water infrastructure serves approximately 1.1 million residents across the nation’s smallest state, from the Providence metropolitan area to coastal communities along Narragansett Bay.
 The state operates through 66 public water systems, with Providence Water as the largest utility serving over 600,000 residents across more than a dozen communities.
 Rhode Island’s primary water sources include the Scituate Reservoir system, which provides about 60% of the state’s drinking water, along with smaller reservoirs and groundwater aquifers that supply both urban centers and coastal communities.

 Despite its small size, Rhode Island faces significant water quality challenges.
 According to recent infrastructure assessments, the state’s drinking water infrastructure requires substantial investment to address aging systems and emerging contaminants.
-Rhode Island has received over $187 million in federal infrastructure investments from the Biden-Harris Administration’s Bipartisan Infrastructure Law since 2022, including $10 million specifically to investigate and address local PFAS contamination.
+Rhode Island has received over $187 million in federal water infrastructure investments from the Biden-Harris Administration’s Bipartisan Infrastructure Law since 2022, including $10 million specifically to investigate and address local PFAS contamination.
 The state’s proactive approach to PFAS regulation is demonstrated through comprehensive legislation passed in 2022 and 2024, establishing some of the nation’s most stringent standards for “forever chemicals” in drinking water and consumer products.

 Rhode Island Water Quality: Current Status (2024-2025)